 The icebergs are constantly moving, and this movement is caused by either wind or changes in the tide.

 Jökulsárlón and its icebergs flow into the Atlantic Ocean.
-Some of the chunks of ice end up on the black sanded shore.
-That beach is called “The Diamond Beach”, to read more about that, click the link 😉
+Some of the chunks of ice end up on the black sanded shoreline.
+That beach is called “The Diamond Beach”: to read more about that, click the link 😉.

 The marked hiking trail between Jökulsárlón and Fjallsárlón is recommended as a scenic trip through unforgettable surroundings.